THE ISSUE OF BLOOD

 All rights reserved

 Near Joshua Tree, I found an unpaved road leading back to a wash lined with scrubby Juniper bushes, encircling a clearing where I could park.
-The cedar aroma of the shrubs was a natural incense to sanctify my twilight meditations and the ground was firm, flat, and clean.
-Less than half the blazing sun remained, squatting atop a rock ridge that ran along the wash toward the western mountains.
+The cedar aroma of the shrubs was a natural incense to sanctify my twilight meditations, and the ground was firm, flat, and clean.
+Less than half the blazing sun remained, squatting atop a rock ridge along the wash toward the western mountains.

 This is as good a place to stop as any.